ryanwith/generate_temp_table_sql/README.md

 --overwrite: Allow overwriting the output file if it exists.
 --table_name: Specify the name of the temporary table to create.
 --column_type: Specify the data type of the columns in the temporary table.
 Defaults to TEXT which works for Redshift and Snowflake.
 Use STRING for BigQuery.
+--batch_size: Specify the number of rows inserted per insert statement.
+If present, it creates multiple insert statements based on the batch size specified.
 ```

 #### Example